awsdocs/amazon-eks-user-guide/doc_source/pod-identities.md

 Turn on EKS Pod Identities by completing the following procedures:

-1. [Setting up the Amazon EKS Pod Identity Agent](pod-id-agent-setup.md) – You only complete this procedure once for each cluster\.
+1. [Set up the Amazon EKS Pod Identity Agent](pod-id-agent-setup.md) – You only complete this procedure once for each cluster\.

-1. [Configuring a Kubernetes service account to assume an IAM role with EKS Pod Identity](pod-id-association.md) – Complete this procedure for each unique set of permissions that you want an application to have\.
+1. [Configure a Kubernetes service account to assume an IAM role with EKS Pod Identity](pod-id-association.md) – Complete this procedure for each unique set of permissions that you want an application to have\.

-1. [Configuring Pods to use a Kubernetes service account](pod-id-configure-pods.md) – Complete this procedure for each Pod that needs access to AWS services\.
+1. [Configure Pods to use a Kubernetes service account](pod-id-configure-pods.md) – Complete this procedure for each Pod that needs access to AWS services\.

 1. [Using a supported AWS SDK](pod-id-minimum-sdk.md) – Confirm that the workload uses an AWS SDK of a supported version and that the workload uses the default credential chain\.